 Here is the link to download the application form: Application Form

 The fees for Year 1 of this diploma is £2,995.
 Your place will only be held after you have paid the course deposit which is nonreturnable.
 After this you can choose to pay in monthly instalments from the date of acceptance onto this course.
 Once you have started the course you are committing to pay for the whole academic year.

 When will this course take place?

-This is a 2 year course which will take place on a Wednesday from 9:20am to 3:30pm for 35 weeks over 2 academic years.
+This is a 2 year course which will take place on a Monday from 9:20am to 3:30pm for 35 weeks over 2 academic years.
 There will be half term breaks and holidays over Christmas and Easter which will follow the term times stated here: https://www.kent.gov.uk/__data/assets/pdf_file/0007/124477/Kent-term-dates-2022-23.pdf.
-The course will start on September 7th 2022.
+The course will start in September 2023.
 There is one additional Saturday in year 1 and 3 Saturdays in year 2, all of which are held on Zoom.

 You will be expected to attend every session apart from when you are ill.
 You could be in danger of not getting through the course if your attendance is poor.

 We meet in Canterbury.
 The centre address is: